-Cyril George Clarke was the only son of Freeman and Mary Ann (nee Harris) Clarke.
-He was born in Haddenham in 1889, where his father was a baker in the High Street, and he had 2 younger sisters.
+Cyril George Clarke was the only son of Freeman and Mary Ann Clarke (nee Harris).
+He was born in Haddenham in 1889, where his father was a baker at “Clementine” in the High Street and he had two younger sisters.

-Educated at Lord Williams Grammar School in Thame, he went on to train as a teacher, and by 1911 he was an elementary teacher assistant for Bucks County Education Committee.
+Educated at Lord Williams’s Grammar School in Thame, he went on to train as a teacher, and by 1911 he was an elementary teacher assistant for Bucks County Education Committee.

 Enlisting with the army, he received a commission as Temporary 2nd Lieutenant on 23rd October 1914.
-Posted with the 8th Battalion East Yorkshire Regiment most of 1915 was spent training at Halton camp, near Aylesbury, before entraining for France on the 9th September 1915.
+Posted to the 8th Battalion East Yorkshire Regiment, most of 1915 was spent training at Halton camp, near Aylesbury, before entraining for France on the 9th September 1915.

-He is buried in Noeux-les-Mines Communal Cemetery, near Bethune, and is remembered in Thame on the Lord Williams Grammar School Memorial Board.
-He is also commemorated on Haddenham war memorial.
+Lieutenant Cyril George Clarke, East Yorkshire Regiment, is buried in Noeux-les-Mines Communal Cemetery, near Bethune, France.
+He is remembered in Thame on Lord Williams’s school memorial board, and is also commemorated on Haddenham war memorial

 The Thame Remembers Cross was delivered to Noeux-les-Mines Communal Cemetery, Pas de Calais, France on 05th May 2017 by Ian & Mary Cleare